stevenkaras/bashfiles/README.md

 ## Bash-related features

 * Prompt
-  * Git/SVN integration with the prompt (SVN is historical, and unmaintained)
+  * Git integration with the prompt
   * Infinite bash history
   * Colors!
   * Automatic display of hostname if remotely connected